The Michael C. Rockefeller Wing at The Metropolitan Museum of Art

 REASSESSING ART HISTORY

-The redesigned spaces will carefully reassess the relationship between vastly different world traditions and geographies.
-The planned installations will amplify an understanding of historical and cultural context, highlight the provenance of specific artifacts, and provide greater clarity and accessibility to visitors.
+The redesigned spaces carefully reassess the relationship between vastly different world traditions and geographies.
+The installations amplify an understanding of historical and cultural context, highlight the provenance of specific artifacts, and provide greater clarity and accessibility to visitors.
 This project is informed by extensive archival and field research, as well as sensitive engagement with representatives from the living cultures represented in the galleries.

 NEW VISUAL AND SPATIAL RELATIONSHIPS